titanml/takeoff-dataiku/README.md

 See a video demo of the plugin in action [here](https://www.loom.com/share/9c24d2ed5ce94165b76834a068fafd66?sid=de7762cc-229e-4aa8-ad54-28476cb009ab)

+## Building

+A makefile is provided to build the plugin.
+This requires you have [ant](https://docs.jboss.org/jbossas/docs/Getting_Started_Guide/beta422/html/About_the_Example_Applications-Install_Ant.html) installed and on your `PATH`, and have your DSS install directory as the environment variable `DATAIKU_INSTALL`.

 ## Example: using the Dataiku Takeoff plugin to describe images

 In this example, we'll setup a simple workflow to demonstrate using takeoff